 - Take the stairs to save money and time waiting in line.
 It’s €10.70 to take the stairs to the second floor.
 From there you can buy a ticket for the lift to the top.
 A combination ticket for stairs plus lift from the 2nd floor is €20.40.

-Buying Tickets: You can buy your tickets for the Eiffel Tower online through the Official Eiffel Tower Ticket Office up to two months before your visit.
+Buying Tickets: You can buy your tickets for the Eiffel Tower online through the Official Eiffel Tower Ticket Office up to 60 days before your visit.
 The online tickets often sell out way in advance, but they do release more for same-day visits.
 Don’t worry if you didn’t buy online, there still will be tickets available at the tower when you arrive.

 Eiffel Tower Illumination: Make sure you don’t miss the Eiffel Tower sparkle at night!
 It was the highlight of our trip and one of the most romantic things to do in Paris.
 You can catch the “show” at the top of every hour after nightfall until 1:00 am.
 The tower glitters for five minutes.